 This does NOT mean the simpler hypothesis is definitely correct.
 Indeed, it might wrong.
 But until evidence comes along to support one explanation over the other, Occam’s razor says you’re better off going with the simpler one.

-In the case of yetis we either accept a hypothesis in which bears exist, footprints can be misinterpreted and human eyesight can be fooled (a hypothesis with no leaps of faith) or we accept that never-before-seen animals exist and have avoided detection against all odds (this takes quite a big leap of faith).
+In the case of yetis we either accept a hypothesis in which bears exist, footprints can be misinterpreted and human eyesight can be fooled (a hypothesis with no leaps of faith) or we accept that never-before-seen animals exist and have avoided detection against all odds (quite a big leap of faith).

-Occam’s razor is not a way of deciding if a hypothesis is true or not.
-It’s also not an iron-clad rule of Science.
-But when you have two plausible explanations for something, the chances are that the more straightforward one is going to be right.
-While I want Yetis to be real, I have to go with Occam’s razor not my preferences.
-So, are yetis real?
-Unfortunately, I doubt it.
+Occam’s razor can be misused or misrepresented sometimes.
+It isn't a way of deciding if a hypothesis is true.
+It’s also not an unbreakable law of Science.
+But when you have two plausible explanations for something, the chances are the more straightforward one is going to be right.
+While I want Yetis to be real, I have to go with Occam’s razor and not my preferences.
+Are yetis real?
+I don't know, but unfortunately, I doubt it.